Diyar Dersim

-Hozan Diyar knows as Diyar Dersim (born 1966, Tunceli) is a Kurdish singer.
+Hozan Diyar knows as Diyar Dersim (born 1966, 1 December) is a Kurdish singer.
 During 2015 Turkey general elections, he supports HDP, pro-Kurdish party in Turkey, He sings with the party cochairman Selahattin Demirtaş as a part of campaigning the election.

+Life and career

+Diyar, He was born on December 1, 1966, in Ayvatlı village of Mazgirt district of Tunceli as a child of a family of Kurdish origin.
+After completing primary, secondary and high school, he settled in Germany due to political problems.
+He met the Koma Berxwedan group in Germany.
+He then continued his musical career as a single.

 Diyar participated in many concerts in several countries and regions such as in Rojava, Iraqi Kurdistan, Sweden, and United States.